monsoonmaelstrom/book2/book2.md

 “Yes.
 No. It’s fine.
 I’m working on it.”

-“Good,” she says nodding.
+“Good,” Amelia nods.
 “Let’s go.”

 I win the first, but lose the second.
 And for the first time, it’s not because I was distracted or because I let Amelia win.